 A few things to check out on a day trip to Butte include the World Museum of Mining and the Mineral Museum.
 These two engaging museums highlight the history and underground appeal of the surrounding town.
 Trolley tours, historical adventure tours, and paranormal excursions are also available throughout the year.

-Best Time to Visit Anaconda, MT - Historical Climate Averages
+Anaconda, MT - Climate Chart

 |Average minimum and maximum temperatures for Anaconda, MT in °C|